 Excellent facilities are provided for students interested in music.
-Four-year courses are offered in Public School Music (General and Instrumental Supervision), and in Applied Music, leading to B. A. and B. M. degrees.
+Four-year courses are offered in Public School Music (General and Instrumental Supervision), and in Applied Music, leading to B.A. and B.M. degrees.
 Graduate work leading to a Master of Music degree may be taken in applied music, music education, composition and some fields of musicology.
-Instruction may be obtained in piano. violin, 'cello, organ, chamber music and all instruments of orchestra and band.
+Instruction may be obtained in voice, piano, violin, 'cello, organ, harp, chamber music and all instruments of orchestra and band.
 Complete outlines of curricula and entrance requirements may be obtained from the secretary of the Music Department.

-In addition to the regular courses offered by this department, there are many extra curricular student activities open to both men and women.
-Tryouts for these organizations are held in the opening week of fall term, the time of the actual tryouts being announced on the various bulletin boards of the campus.
-This group includes the Michigan State College Band, the Symphony Orchestra, the Women's Glee Club, the Men's Glee Club, the Chorus and the A Cappella Choir. .All these organizations give public concerts at intervals throughout the year.
-The Orchestra offers three concerts on the Concert Course, with visiting artists as soloists; and the Band will continue its open-air concerts in the spring term, besides appearing at athletic events throughout the year.
+In addition to the regular courses offered by this department, there are now many extra curricular student activities open to both men and women.
+Tryouts for these organizations are held in the opening week of fall term, the time of the actual tryouts being announced on the various bulletin boards on the campus.
+This group includes the Michigan State College Band, the Symphony Orchestra, the Women's Glee Club, the Men's Glee Club, the Chorus and the A Cappella Choir.
+All these organizations give public concerts at intervals throughout the year.
+The Orchestra offers a series of concerts and accompanies one artist on the Concert Course in a concerto; and the Band will continue its open-air concerts in the spring term, besides appearing at athletic events throughout the year.

-Further information concerning the Department of Music and its activities may be obtained at the office in the Music Building, located at the entrance to the campus.
+Further information concerning the Department of Music and its activities may be obtained at the office in the Music Building.